jsatuit/asri/README.md

 The focus of the program is at EISCAT 3D.

 This repository started with the replication code for the article [Radar imaging with EISCAT 3D](https://doi.org/10.5194/angeo-39-119-2021).
+The original code can be downloaded from [Dataverse](https://doi.org/10.18710/QRDET2).

+DOI Published paper: 10.5194/angeo-39-119-2021
+DOI of originally published code: 10.18710/QRDET2
+Author: Johann Stamm

 ## License